Protect is detecting a Patch that should not be detected as missing.

 - Before doing the following, please download the latest XML data by going to Help > Refresh Files.

 - The Bulletin ID & Qnumber of the patch in question.
 This information can be found in Step 4 above.

 - Clear your logs, and do a rescan and/or deployment.then gather the log.
-Please do this by following this guide for console logs: Logs - Gathering Console, Client Side (Agentless), and Agent Log Files for Protect
+Please do this by following this guide for console logs: How To: Collect Shavlik Protect - Ivanti Patch for Windows Servers console, patch deployment and agent logs

 - A DPDTrace gives more information on how Protect detects certain patches.
 Please gather a DPD trace on the target machine by following this guide: DPDTrace command line logging tool used for patch detection issues

 - Screenshots from Step 5 from the console, Step 7 from the target and if applicable, the error when the patch is manually installed.

 Include the following registry exports from the same target machine that ran the DPDTrace.
 This will not only save time, it will also greatly increase our chances of determining the root cause of the detection issue and correcting it:

 NOTE: This document has a batch file that retrieves the needed registry keys: Batch File for Obtaining Registry Exports for Detection Related Issues

 Please zip all files into one archive file before emailing or attaching them to the case.